 Bruce Arnold has been following two different paths for the past ten years: Exploring the potentials of 12-tone music and pitch class sets, and mastering the computer program SuperCollider, to create new and original electric sounds on guitar.
 On their first session, Bruce notes “I set up an array of pedals, each one programmed to process Judi’s voice in a different way.
 She assessed the possibilities and immediately started to savor each sound and use the effects creatively.”

 The Tracks from Sonic Twist’s® “Cloudwalking”CD.

-For the Cloudwalking CD Sonic Twist® picked improvisations from the vast repertoire that were more ambient and optimistic in nature.
+For the Cloudwalking CD Sonic Twist® picked “composing in the moment” pieces from the vast repertoire that were more ambient and optimistic in nature.

 - Ingenue -2:53 – The most lyrical of the tracks, with both guitar and voice unprocessed.

 - River Crossing – 4:15 – The pulse of a river runs through this.

 - Skimming – 2:41 – A subdued interlude, for sitting quietly, watching dust motes.

 - Cloudwalking – 2:47 – Airy, atmospheric textures.
 Judi is mercurial.